 The 117.5-MW South Feather Power Project, FERC Project No. 2088, is a water supply/power project constructed in the late 1950s/early 1960s and is owned and operated by the South Feather Water and Power Agency (SFWPA).
 None of the project facilities or features is located in the Yuba River watershed except for the Slate Creek Diversion Dam, which is located on a tributary to the North Yuba River.
 Slate Creek Diversion Dam and the associated tunnel have the capacity to divert up to 848 cfs of water out of Slate Creek, and to convey it to Sly Creek Reservoir on Lost Creek, a tributary to the South Fork Feather River.
-SFWPA's water rights limit Slate Creek diversions to 600 cfs and at times diversions are limited to 500 cfs due to high water elevations in Sly Creek Reservoir.
+SFWPA's water rights limit Slate Creek diversions to 600 cfs during January 1 through July 1 and to 300 cfs during July 2 through December 31.
+At times, diversions are limited to 500 cfs due to high water elevations in Sly Creek Reservoir.
 In anticipation of the expiration of the initial license, on March 31, 2009, South Feather Water and Power filed with FERC an application for a new license on March 6, 2007.
-Since the initial license expired, South Feather Water and Power Agency has operated the project under annual licenses from FERC and will continue to do so until a new license is issued.
+Since the initial license expired, South Feather Water and Power Agency has operated the project under annual licenses from FERC and is expected to continue to do so until a new license is issued.